smilz0/Left4Bots/README.md

 You aren't forced to add both the .nut files, only the one you use.

-After you have done you can pack your addon and upload it to the workshop adding both **Left 4 Bots 2** and **Left 4 Lib** as required addons.
+Now, if you want, you can pack your .nut files and upload your addon to the workshop adding both **Left 4 Bots 2** and **Left 4 Lib** as required addons.

-You are done.

-The good of this is that you aren't creating conflicting addons, the end user will be able to switch between normal L4B2 and your version simply by enabling/disabling your addon in the addon list and (potentially) you won't need to update your addon every time i update mine.
+This is better than duplicating the L4B2 files into your addon because this way you aren't creating conflicting addons, the end user will be able to switch between normal L4B2 and your version simply by enabling/disabling your addon in the addon list and (potentially) you won't need to update your addon every time i update mine.